Garrett K. Gomez: Early career

 Gomez learned to ride by watching his father, Louie, who was a jockey at many tracks in the Southwest United States.
 When Gomez was in the tenth grade, he dropped out of school to start his career as a jockey, and began riding at Santa Fe Downs in New Mexico in September 1988, picking up his first victory at that venue aboard Furlong Circle.

 After a stint riding on the California Fair Circuit, Gomez switched his tack to the Midwest and rode at Ak-Sar-Ben and Fonner Park in Nebraska.
 Gomez was the second leading apprentice rider in 1989, racking up 182 winners.

-In the mid 1990s, Gomez's career began to take off.
+In the mid-1990s, Gomez's career began to take off.
 He won back-to-back runnings of the Arkansas Derby in 1994 (with Concern) and 1995 (with Dazzling Falls).
 Two years later, he captured the "Mid-America Triple" at Arlington Park by winning the American Derby, Arlington Classic, and his first Grade I, the Secretariat Stakes, all aboard Honor Glide.

 After his triumphs in the Midwest, Gomez moved west to California, and was successful right away, as he won the 1998 Hollywood Park Fall Meet riding title.
 In 1999, Gomez picked up four Grade I victories on the West Coast, as he took the Malibu Stakes with Love That Red, the Santa Maria Handicap with India Divina, the Frank E. Kilroe Mile Handicap with Lord Smith, and the Goodwood Breeders' Cup Handicap with Budroyale.

 In 2000, Gomez rode Skimming, owned by Juddmonte Farms and trained by Robert J. Frankel, who would give Gomez back-to-back victories in the Grade 1 Pacific Classic Stakes at Del Mar.
 Gomez also took the Grade I Del Mar Debutante Stakes in 2000 aboard Cindy's Hero.

 Legal troubles and return

 After battling substance-abuse issues and serving jail time in 2003, Gomez returned to riding in 2004.
-In 2005, he paired up with Borrego, who gave him his first victory in the Jockey Club Gold Cup and his record third victory in the Pacific Classic Stakes, and on the two-year anniversary of his entering rehab, Gomez won two Breeders' Cup events, the Breeders' Cup Juvenile with Stevie Wonderboy and the Breeders' Cup Mile with Artie Schiller.
+In 2005, he paired up with Borrego, who gave him his first victory in the Jockey Club Gold Cup and his record third victory in the Pacific Classic Stakes, and on the second anniversary of his entering rehab, Gomez won two Breeders' Cup events, the Breeders' Cup Juvenile with Stevie Wonderboy and the Breeders' Cup Mile with Artie Schiller.
 Gomez won the riding title at Hollywood Park in their spring-summer meet.

 Then in 2006, jockey John Velazquez was injured in a riding accident at Keeneland, which meant that trainer Todd Pletcher needed a new lead rider on the East Coast, and turned to Gomez.
 Gomez won 16 stakes races aboard Pletcher-trained horses, including five Grade I races.
 Thanks in part to those victories, Gomez led the nation in earnings for a jockey with over $20.1 million.
 He was a finalist for the Eclipse Award for the Outstanding Jockey, which was ultimately won that year by Edgar Prado.

 Like most jockeys, Gomez also suffered multiple injuries throughout his career.